sammothxc/fierowiki/about.md

 ## Contributions

 Community contributions are welcome!
-If you’d like to share your own Fiero knowledge, restoration experiences, or reference materials, please contact the maintainers or open an issue on [GitHub](https://github.com/sammothxc/fierowiki).
+If you’d like to share your own Fiero knowledge, restoration experiences, or reference materials, please visit the [Contact page](/contact) or open an issue on [GitHub](https://github.com/sammothxc/fierowiki).

 > **Note for Contributors:**
 > Content on FieroWiki is licensed under **CC BY-NC-SA 4.0**.